briansuhh/Cobol-Guide/DosBox/README.md

     # Note: You can also download the repository as a zip file
     ```

-2. Move the COBOL folder inside the C drive
+2. Move the COBOL folder of this repository inside C drive
     ```bash
     # for windows, you can move the folder by using this command
     move <path to your folder> c: